-In this post, we’ll take a quick look at rsync (“remote sync”) and parallel rysnc—a way to increase the efficiency and speed of traditional rsync.
-At VividCortex, we’ve found each to be effective and handy at various times.
+In this post, we'll take a quick look at rsync ("remote sync") and parallel rysnc—a way to increase the efficiency and speed of traditional rsync—both of which can be effective and handy at various times.

 Rsync is a tool for copying files between volumes in the same or separate servers.
 The advantage of rsync is that instead of copying data blindly, it compares the source and destination directories, so that only the difference between the two is sent through the network (or between volumes).